Superfund "Notice of Liability" Letters

 - negotiations for the cleanup of the site.

 General Notice Letters

-- that they may be liable for cleanup costs at the site, and
+- May be liable for cleanup costs at the site,

-- explains the process for negotiating the cleanup with EPA.
+and explains the process for negotiating a settlement for the cleanup work with EPA.

-The letter also includes information on Superfund, the site, and may include a request for additional information.
+The letter also includes information on the Superfund program, the specific site, and may include a request for additional information.

 Special Notice Letters